horankev/voteReproject/README.md

 ### Northern Ireland

-Looking at changes in votes in Northern Ireland for Sinn Fein and the Democratic Unionist Party, in standard geographical form and as
+Looking at changes in votes in Northern Ireland for Sinn Fein and the Democratic Unionist Party (DUP), in standard geographical form and as
 hexagons:

 <img src="man/figures/README-unnamed-chunk-7-1.png" width="100%" />